wahajahmed010/opensre/README.md

 `~/.config/opensre/`.
 We never collect alert contents, hostnames, credentials, or any personally identifiable information.

-We follow the [Console Do Not Track](https://consoledonottrack.com/) standard.

 To opt out, set the environment variable before running:

 ```bash